risk-first/website/menagerie/Software-Dependency-Risk.md

 ### Protocols and Ergonomics

-The _interface_ of a tool is the part we touch and interact with, via it's protocol.
+The _interface_ of a tool is the part we touch and interact with, via its protocol.
 By striving for an ergonomic sweet spot, the protocol reduces [Communication Risk](Communication-Risk).  <!-- tweet-end -->

 The interface of a system expands when you ask it to do a wide variety of things. <!-- tweet-end -->  An easy-to-use drill does one thing well: it turns drill-bits at useful levels of torque for drilling holes and sinking screws.
 But if you wanted it to also operate as a lathe, a sander or a strimmer (all basically mechanical things going round) you would have to sacrifice the conceptual integrity for a more complex protocol, probably including adapters, extensions, handles and so on.

 So, we now have split complexity into two:

- - The inner complexity of the tool (how it works internally, it's own [internal complexity](Complexity-Risk#Kolmogorov-Complexity)).
+ - The inner complexity of the tool (how it works internally, its own [internal complexity](Complexity-Risk#Kolmogorov-Complexity)).
  - The complexity of the instructions that we need to write to make the tool work, [the protocol complexity](Communication-Risk#protocol-risk), which will be a function of the complexity of the tool itself..

 ![Types of Complexity For a Software Dependency](images/generated/risks/software-dependency/protocol-complexity.png)

 ### Software Tools

-In the same way as with a hand-tool, the bulk of the complexity of a software tool is hidden behind it's interface.<!-- tweet-end -->  But, the more complex the _purpose_ of the tool, the more complex the interface will be.
+In the same way as with a hand-tool, the bulk of the complexity of a software tool is hidden behind its interface.<!-- tweet-end -->  But, the more complex the _purpose_ of the tool, the more complex the interface will be.

 Software is not constrained by _physical_ ergonomics in the same way as a tool is. <!-- tweet-end --> But ideally, it should have conceptual ergonomics:  ideally, complexity is hidden away from the user behind the _User Interface_.
 This is the familiar concept of [Abstraction](Glossary#abstraction) we've already looked at.
 As we saw in [Communication Risk](Communication-Risk#learning-curve-risk), when we use a new protocol, we face [Learning Curve Risk](Communication-Risk#learning-curve-risk).
 To minimise this, we should apply the [Principal Of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) when designing protocols: